Lord Of The Flies Chapter Summary

 Scientific and Philosophical Underpinnings

 Golding’s narrative is rooted in his belief that humans are inherently flawed and capable of great evil.
-But the boys’ transformation from civilized children to violent hunters reflects psychological theories about group dynamics and the loss of individual identity.
+The boys’ transformation from civilized children to violent hunters reflects psychological theories about group dynamics and the loss of individual identity.
 The conch and the “Lord of the Flies” serve as symbols of order and corruption, respectively, while the island itself represents a microcosm of the world.

 Frequently Asked Questions